aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   Example: `ansible-playbook playbooks/fabric-validate.yaml --tags routing_table`

 - You can now run the eos_validate_state role in check_mode.
-This will produce a report of tests that will be performed.
+This will produce a report of tests that will be performed without running the tests on your network.

   Example: `ansible-playbook playbooks/fabric-validate.yaml --check`

+- You have the option to save the test catalog generate by the role for each device in the `intended/test_catalogs` folder by setting the variable `save_catalog` to `true`.

 ## Test Categories